PrarabdhGarg/thinq_lib/README.md

 The framework is created as an implementation of [the Idea](https://github.com/gnowledge/thinq_lib/blob/master/docs/conceptNote.md)

 ## Using the framework as a developer
+You can install the leatest version on the package from the command line via `npm install @gnowledge/thinq_lib`
+You can also install it by adding the following line to package.json `@gnowledge/thinq_lib: ^[version_number]`
 For a detailed explanation of all the functions and APIs exposed by the framework, please check out the documentation [here](https://github.com/gnowledge/thinq_lib/tree/master/docs/core-api)

 ## Contributing to the framework